orchetect/MIDIKit/Sources/MIDIKitIO/Documentation.docc/MIDIManager-Creating-Connections.md

 conn?.remove(outputs: [.uniqueID(uID)])
 ```

-For simple and powerful event filtering API, see <doc:Event-Filters>.
+For simple and powerful event filtering API, see the Event Filters topic in MIDIKitCore's docs.

 ## Managed Output Connections